About my orchid career

 In Hawaii he worked for Hilo Orchid Farm for more than a year, spending a large amount of time working with Paphiopedilum, as well as Intergeneric Oncidiinae, and Miltoniopsis.
 At the beginning of 2015 Greg began working as the orchid grower at Longwood Gardens.

 Since his arrival at Longwood, the orchid collection has grown and changed significantly.
 He has been a part of developing a collection of terrestrial orchids from across the globe, and has initiated a number of breeding programs.
 Among these are breeding lines in the Habenariinae, Cattleya Alliance, Intergeneric Oncidiinae, Paphiopedilum, Masdevallia, Disa, and more.
 The Disa program achieved its first successes with the registration of three new hybrids in 2021, Disa Longwood Renaissance Horizon, Disa Longwood Dawning Ever New, and Disa Longwood Advancing Excellence.
+To date, twenty-three orchid hybrids have been registered from his breeding work there, and there are over 100 crosses still in the labs.